Skip To Main Content

 Roberts Pavilion - 215

-Greg Lonzo enters his 18th season at the helm of the CMS Men's and Women's Water Polo programs in 2025-26.
-The Stags have earned four SCIAC championships during that time in 2010, 2012, 2015 and 2023, and earned the first national title in program history in 2023, when it defeated Redlands 6-5 for the USA Water Polo Division III Championship.
+Greg Lonzo enters his 19th season at the helm of the CMS Men's and Women's Water Polo programs in 2026-27.
+The Stags have earned five SCIAC championships during that time in 2010, 2012, 2015, 2023, and 2025, and earned the first two national titles in program history in 2025, winning the USA Water Polo Division III Championship in 2023 and 2025.

-Lonzo has also led the Athenas to three straight appearances in the USA Water Polo Division III Championship from 2023-25, falling in overtime in 2023 and by one goal in 2025.
-The Athenas have compiled the best SCIAC record in program history in 2023 and 2025 (11-1) and has compiled the best three-year stretch in program history as well (32-4).
+Lonzo has also led the Athenas to four straight appearances in the USA Water Polo Division III Championship from 2023-26, falling in overtime in 2023 and by one goal in 2025.
+The Athenas have compiled the best SCIAC record in program history in 2023 and 2025 (11-1) and has compiled the best three-year stretch (32-4) and four-year stretch (42-6) in SCIAC play in program history as well.

 In the 2015 season, the Stags were a perfect 11-0 in SCIAC, sweeping through the regular season and the SCIAC Championships to earn a berth to the first NCAA tournament for water polo.
 Over his career, the Stags have had a .719 winning percentage in SCIAC contents (123-48), while the Athenas are at .671 (116-57).